Azincourt Energy (CVE:AAZ) Trading 25% Higher – Should You Buy?

 Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) traded up 25% during mid-day trading on Friday .
+(CVE:AAZ – Get Free Report) shares shot up 25% on Saturday .
 The company traded as high as C$0.03 and last traded at C$0.03.
-162,000 shares were traded during trading, a decline of 79% from the average session volume of 786,068 shares.
+162,000 shares were traded during mid-day trading, a decline of 79% from the average session volume of 786,068 shares.
 The stock had previously closed at C$0.02.

 Azincourt Energy Price Performance